 Keep Learning Online

-Temple University’s Beasley School of Law has moved to online and alternate learning methods for the rest of the Spring 2020 semester.
-We understand that this is a significant transition.
-Our faculty and staff are working diligently to help make the transition as smooth as possible for everyone.
+For the Fall 2020 semester, courses at Temple University’s Beasley School of Law will be offered live or online or in a flex format.
+We understand that this might be a significant change in modality for your class, but it is necessary during these challenging times.
+Our faculty and staff are working diligently to help make the transition as easy as possible for everyone.

 To access your online class: